NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-visual-studio.md

   You can install the 2022 Community edition for free from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/), or use the Professional or Enterprise edition.

   Visual Studio 2017 and higher automatically includes NuGet Package Manager  when a .NET-related workload is installed.
-Install it individually by selecting the **Individual components** > **Code tools** > **NuGet package manager** option in the Visual Studio installer.
+To install it individually in Visual Studio Installer, select the **Individual components** tab, and then select **NuGet package manager** under **Code tools** .

-  If you're missing the NuGet Package Manager in Visual Studio 2015, check **Tools** > **Extensions and Updates** and search for the *NuGet Package Manager* extension.
+  For Visual Studio 2015, if you're missing the NuGet Package Manager, check **Tools** > **Extensions and Updates** and search for the *NuGet Package Manager* extension.
 If you're unable to use the extensions installer in Visual Studio, download the extension directly from [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).

 - [Register for a free account on nuget.org](../nuget-org/individual-accounts.md#add-a-new-individual-account) if you don't have one already.
 You must register and confirm the account before you can upload a NuGet package.

 ## Find and install a package

+To find and install a NuGet package with Visual Studio, follow these steps:

 1. Load a project in **Solution Explorer**, and then select **Project** > **Manage NuGet Packages**.

    The **Nuget Package Manager** window opens.

-1. Select the **Browse** tab to display packages by popularity from the currently selected source (see [package sources](#package-sources)).
+1. Select the **Browse** tab to display packages by popularity from the currently selected source (see [Package sources](#package-sources)).
 To search for a specific package, use the search box on the upper left.
 Select a package from the list to display its information on the right pane, which enables you to select a version to install.

     :::image type="content" source="media/package-manager-install-tab.png" alt-text="Screenshot showing the NuGet Package Manager window with the Browse tab selected.":::

-1. In the right pane, select the desired **Version** from the dropdown list.
-Select **Include prerelease** to include prerelease versions in the search, and make them available in the version dropdown list.
+1. In the right pane, select a **Version** from the dropdown list.
+If you want to include prerelease versions in the **Version** list, select **Include prerelease**.

 1. To install the NuGet package, select **Install**.
 You might be asked to accept license terms or prompted to verify the installation.

-   Visual Studio installs the package and its dependencies into the project.
+   Visual Studio installs the package and its dependencies in the project.
 When installation is complete, the added packages appear on the **Installed** tab.
-Packages are also listed in the **Dependencies** > **Packages** node of your project in **Solution Explorer**, indicating that you can refer to each package in the project with a `using` statement.
+You can also find packages in the **Dependencies** > **Packages** node of your project in **Solution Explorer**.
+After you install a package, you can refer to it in the project with a `using` statement.

 1. (Optional) NuGet has two formats in which a project can use packages: [PackageReference](package-references-in-project-files.md) and [packages.config](../reference/packages-config.md).
 To set the default format, select **Tools** > **Options**, expand **NuGet Package Manager**, select **General**, and then choose the **Default package management format**.
 For more information, see [Choose default package management format](package-restore.md#choose-default-package-management-format).

 ## Uninstall a package

+To uninstall a NuGet package, follow these steps:

 1. With your project loaded in **Solution Explorer**, select **Manage NuGet Packages** and select the **Installed** tab.